mininet/mininet.github.com/source/walkthrough/index.markdown

 Note the much lower TCP iperf-reported bandwidth compared to that seen earlier with the kernel switch.

-If you do the ping test shown earlier, you should notice a much higher delay ping delay, since now packets must endure additional kernel-to-user-space transitions.
+If you do the ping test shown earlier, you should notice a much higher delay, since now packets must endure additional kernel-to-user-space transitions.
 The ping time will be more variable, as the user-space process representing the host may be scheduled in and out by the OS.

 On the other hand, the user-space switch can be a great starting point for implementing new functionality, especially where software performance is not critical (such as when the user-space switch is controlling a hardware switch).